-Dusseldorf police: Several people injured in ax attack at train station
+Dusseldorf police: Seven people injured in ax attack at train station

 Photo Gallery

-Five people were injured, one severely, in an ax attack Thursday at Dusseldorf’s main train station, police said.
+Seven people were injured, three severely, in an ax attack Thursday at Dusseldorf’s main train station, police in Germany said.

 “A suspect tried to flee and was injured as well,” said an unnamed spokesman who briefed reporters.
 Two women were among the injured.